prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - 3 nodes are marked in red (indicating **"not cool"**): ocamls requires gcc-5 *and* ocaml,

-- GHC requires GHC itself to build, Rust requrest clang, LLVM, Python interpreter *and* Rust itself.
+- GHC requires GHC itself to build, Rust request clang, LLVM, Python interpreter *and* Rust itself.

 - For GHC there is incoming edge from hugs, marked with a quesiton mark.